dieuwkehupkes/dieuwkehupkes.github.io/publications.md

 On the Realization of Compositionality in Neural Networks.
 *To appear at the ACL Workshop BlackboxNLP: Analyzing and Interpreting Neural Networks for NLP*.

+* Ulmer D., Hupkes, D. and Bruni, E.  (2019)
+Assessing incrementality in sequence-to-sequence models.
+*To appear at the ACL Workshop Repl4NLP*.

 ## 2019

 * Hupkes D., Singh A.K., Korrel K., Kruszewski G. and, Bruni E. (2019) Learning compositionally through attentive guidance.